lucianopaz/head_of_apache/README.md

 The hook is intended to the following:

-- Add the Apache 2.0 License header for the desired author and the current year to source code files that do not have the Apache 2.0 License header
+- Add the Apache 2.0 License header for the desired author and a date range that finishes with the current year or the string "present" to source code files that do not have the Apache 2.0 License header
-- If there's an existing Apache 2.0 License header with another author, it keeps it while prepending a new License header under the desired author and the current year
+- If there's an existing Apache 2.0 License header with another author, it keeps it while prepending a new License header under the desired author and the year range
-- If there's an existing Apache 2.0 License header for the desired author but for a past year, it updates the License header year.
+- If there's an existing Apache 2.0 License header for the desired author but for an incorrect year range, the year range is updated while keeping the start year of the original license header.
 - Any special shebang or encoding opennings are left are they were found.

 To run the pre-commit hook, you must pass the following configuration: